thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## Objectives

-- Explain what props and state are.
+- Explain what props are.
+- Explain what state is.
 - Explain why props and state are important.
 - Use props and state to build a React component hierarchy.